FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/data-evaluation.md

 ## Sending computation requests

-The blockchain that we write Smart Cotnracts on (for example, Arbitrum One) does not natively support FHE computation.
+The blockchain that we write Smart Contracts on (for example, Arbitrum One) does not natively support FHE computation.
 This is why CoFHE is mostly an **off-chain system**, performing all the FHE heavy lifting asynchronously.
 All the logic that is happening on-chain is **giving instructions** for the off-chain component, CoFHE's **FHE Engine**, on what to compute.
 This concept is commonly referred to as [Symbolic Execution](https://en.wikipedia.org/wiki/Symbolic_execution).

 But how the on-chain smart contracts communicate with the off-chain engine?
 Through **Events**.
 Every FHE operation exposed in `FHE.sol` that requires an FHE computation emits an event.
 For example: